-Social media is also informative and educational – that is if you have the common sense, while sifting through the billions of posts, tweets, and images, to decide what is relevant and what is not.
-Or you can let other do that for you.
+Social media is also informative and educational – that is if you have the common sense while sifting through the billions of posts, tweets, and images, to decide what is relevant and what is not.
+Or you can let others do that for you.
 Selecting who you follow is just as important as selecting your friends.

 Maybe more important if you want to keep up to your friends on current and trending news and views.
 So who do you follow and why?
-Are they informative, creative, cleaver or just damn good researchers?
+Are they informative, creative, clever or just damn good researchers?
 Or are they just blindly following someone else?

 I have had lots of new followers and it makes me wonder.
 I have been online for over 20 years and I only went over the 5 followers mark about five years ago.
 Before a new story on my classic web site might take a year to get 20 reads but then I only wrote 2-3 articles, book reports or stories a year.
 To step up the volume I started a blog 10 years ago and published one blog a month.
 Even then most blogs were only read 10-20 times in the year.
 What has changed?
 I believe inter-connectivity and perseverance tipped the scales.

-When I joined Facebook, Google Plus, Twitter, and now Instagram, and increased my blogging frequency on WordPress to once a week and connected them all together my readership started climbing.
+When I joined Facebook, Google Plus, Twitter, and now Instagram, and increased my blogging frequency on WordPress to once a week and connected them altogether my readership started climbing.
 Inter-connectivity between multiple media sharing sites is making a slight difference.
 But to get the significant numbers of readers, only perseverance and productivity will get you noticed.
 The more you post, the more you gain followers.